querta/Websocket-Remote-Control/README.md

 ### How to start:
 1. Clone repository:
-> git clone git@github.com:querta/Websocket-Remote-Control.git
+> git clone git@github.com:querta/Websocket-Remote-Control.git && cd Websocket-Remote-Control
-2. Go to repository folder
+2. Install dependencies
+> npm install
 3. To start in regular mode:
 > npm run start
 3.1 To start in dev mode (using nodemon):